morzinapervin/morzinapervin/README.md

 ### Hi there 👋, I'M MORZINA PERVIN
 #### WEB DEVELOPER
 Hey!
 I'm Morzina Pervin.
 I'm a professional Website Developer.
 I started my career as a Website Developer back in 2018.
 I have designed many creative and trendy websites in the fields of technical, health, fitness, beauty, home decor and business.
-I have worked with clients from all over the world and developed a place of professional faith and honesty for my quality jobs.
+I have<br>  worked with clients from all over the world and developed a place of professional faith and honesty for my quality jobs.
 I believe in Professionalism.
 Motivational and satisfied reviews from my clients truly inspire me.
 Let's discuss your dream project before placing an order.

 Skills and Experience:

 ✅ Wordpress <br>
-✅ JavaScript
+✅ JavaScript <br>
-✅ PHP
+✅ PHP <br>
-✅ HTML5 / CSS3 / Bootstrap
+✅ HTML5 / CSS3 / Bootstrap <br>
-✅ Photoshop
+✅ Photoshop <br>
-✅ React
+✅ React <br>
-✅

 ![Profile views](https://gpvc.arturio.dev/morzinapervin)